di2260-workshop/di2260-workshop.github.io/about.md

 # Aim

-This workshop has been created as a way of sharing results from the student's work during course DI2260 at Warsaw University of Technology.
+This workshop has been created as an outlet for research work of MSc and PhD students.
+The event is aimed at improving cooperation between students and helping them master their skills.

 # Scope

 To ecompass diverse topics tackled by our students, the scope of the workshop is vast: ranging from cybersecurity-releated works to application of machine learning tools.
+The research will be presented in different tracks.